Integrating with Azure Active Directory

 On this page

-This tutorial explains how to setup Curity and Azure Active Directory (AAD) to use Curity as the Identity Provider.
+This tutorial explains how to setup the Curity Identity Server and Microsoft Entra ID to use the Curity Identity Server as the Identity Provider.

 .
 This means that all users with an email address that matches *@myorganization.tld